 More than 700 new solar panels were installed on campus as part of the commitment, and the College plans to purchase 16 million kilowatt-hours of renewable energy credits a year.
 These efforts build on a long list of sustainability initiatives undertaken by SUNY Cortland and support its new master’s program in sustainable energy systems.

 Energy-saving decisions made by students living in residence halls soon will be difficult to avoid.
-A data monitoring system will display real-time energy usage in every residence hall — ground zero for energy wastefulness — and the newly renovated Professional Studies Building.
+A data monitoring system will display real-time energy usage in every residence hall — ground zero for energy wastefulness — and the Professional Studies Building.